Itzhak Nener: Political and public career

-In June 1999 in Berlin, Nener warned that “there are some very disturbing signs” of rising antisemitism in Germany and across Europe, but that “Germany is one of the few countries in Europe which has adopted legislation” to fight these trends.
+In June 1999 in Berlin, Nener warned that "there are some very disturbing signs" of rising antisemitism in Germany and across Europe, but that "Germany is one of the few countries in Europe which has adopted legislation" to fight these trends.

 Legal career

 Nener was one of the founders of the Israel Bar Association and served as the first chairperson of the Jerusalem District Committee from 1965 to 1971, before being elected chairperson of the association's national council in 1972, a position he served in until 1987.

-Itzhak Nener founded the law firm Nener Law Office in 1951 in Jerusalem, where he worked until his later years.
+Nener founded the law firm Nener Law Office in 1951 in Jerusalem, where he worked until his later years.
 The business operates to the present day as Nener & Co.
-Law Office & Notary, under the management of Itzhak's son, Adv.
-Yehoshua Nener.
+Law Office & Notary, under the management of Itzhak's son, Yehoshua Nener.